-The principles you’ll learn are based on the comprehensive approach used by the Indianapolis Metropolitan Police Department since 2012.
-The IMPD officer involved shooting and critical incident model connects the agency and the officer with internal and external resources to ensure the physical and mental health needs of the officer are being addressed long before the OIS or critical incident occurs.
+It is accepted that the law enforcement agency must prioritize the investigation of the OIS and critical incidents, and respond to public, media, internal and external inquiry.
+This responsibility does not have to come at the expense of agency recognition of the long-term psychological and physical health needs of the officer.
+The IMPD officer involved shooting and critical incident model partners the agency and the officer with internal and external resources to ensure the physical and mental health needs of the officer are being addressed long before the OIS or critical incident occurs.

-National organizations and government institutions have recognized the benefits of this approach to officer health.
-The Fraternal Order of Police has endorsed this model.
-The IMPD also received the 2015 Destination Zero Valor Award for Officer and Agency Wellness by the Department of Justice, the Bureau of Justice Assistance, and the National Law Enforcement Officers Memorial Fund.
+The IMPD officer involved shooting and critical incident response model is supported by the agency and endorsed by the Fraternal Order of Police representing IMPD officers.
+Based on its innovative officer wellness and resiliency programs which include the OIS and critical incident response protocol, the Indianapolis Metropolitan Police Department was awarded the 2015 Destination Zero Valor Award for Officer and Agency Wellness by the Department of Justice, the Bureau of Justice Assistance and the National Law Enforcement Officers Memorial Fund.

 “Thank you for doing this training!
 Every law enforcement & their families should have this training!
 SO IMPORTANT!”